abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 ```

 ### Specifying Calculations
-There are two options for modeling a calculate metrics proposed the Telemetry model.
+There are two options for modeling a calculate metrics proposed the telemetry model.
 The first option is in the MetricDefintion resource.
 The second is in the MetricReportDefinition resource.

-The first option is used when a metric property exists for the result of calculation.
+The first option can be used when a metric property already exists for the result of calculation.
 For example, the Power resource has the `AverageConsumedWatts` property whose value is the calculated value.
 In this example a MetricDefinition exists for `AverageConsumedWatts`.
-The MetricDefinition contains the calculation properties show.
+The MetricDefinition contains the calculation properties.
 The `CalculationParameters` property contains a references to the source and resultant metric properties.
-Both of these metric properties can exist in a MetricReportDefinition.

 ```
     "CalculationAlgorithm": "AverageOverInterval",